24 Hours in Las Vegas, Nevada with Kids, a Family Friendly Itinerary!

 M&M’s World and Hershey’s Chocolate World are amazing places to visit if you love chocolate.
 I never knew how many varieties of chocolate there were until we visited these two places.
 The number of M & M’s and all of the different colors and flavors is amazing.
 So many colors to choose from within the 28,000 sq foot building that consists of 4 levels to explore.
 They not only have chocolate, but they also have some fun souvenirs at both locations.

-M&M’s World is open 9am to 12 am daily.
+M&M’s World is open Monday to Thursday 9am to 12 am and Friday to Sunday 9am to 1am.
 Address: 3785 South Las Vegas Blvd

-Hershey’s Chocolate World is open Sun-Thursday 9am to 12am and Fri-Sun 9am to 1am.
+Hershey’s Chocolate World is open Sunday to Thursday 9am to 12am and Friday and Sunday 9am to 1am.
 Address: 3790 South Las Vegas Boulevard

 Fountains of Bellagio